Ncope1/Project-1/README.md

 ## Acknowledgments

-* HUGE shout out to all of my WDI-20 peers for your help in figuring out my errors
+* Thanks to all of my WDI-20 peers for your guidance in helping me to figure out my errors
-* S/O to FTSProtocol
+*

  -->